 This is your guide to the most popular types of ramen and how they are classified in Japan.
 You’ll also learn about its origin, how ramen has evolved and become one of the greatest dishes in the world, and more!

-Truth be told, one would need to spend a lifetime trying out all the different styles of ramen available in Japan.
-Each ramen—defined by regional styles and specialties—is abound with soup stocks, noodles, and toppings, all varied based on local ingredients, tastes, and cultures.
-Even outside of Japan, the burgeoning of ramen has brought a serious boom of ramen culture across the globe, expanding the realm of ramen beyond the traditional bowls.
+One would need to spend a lifetime trying out all the different styles of ramen available in Japan.
+Each ramen—defined by regional styles and specialties—abounds with soup stocks, noodles, and toppings, all varied based on local ingredients, tastes, and cultures.
+Even outside of Japan, the burgeoning of ramen has brought a severe ramen boom culture across the globe, expanding the realm of ramen beyond the traditional bowls.

 While there’s an infinite world of ramen, we are here to demystify the different types of ramen you’ll want to know.
 Ready for your ramen adventure?
-Let’s dive straight into this.
+Let’s dive straight into this Japanese ramen guide.

 What is Ramen?

-Ramen is a Japanese adaptation of the Chinese noodle dish called lamian (拉麺) and it consists of long wheat noodles served in a soup broth with a variety of toppings.
-Literally means ‘pulled noodles’, there are multiple etymologies associated with ramen, and the classic concept of ramen has evolved greatly and still is today.
+Ramen is a Japanese adaptation of the Chinese noodle dish called lamian (拉麺), and it consists of long wheat noodles served in a soup broth with a variety of toppings.
+Meaning ‘pulled noodles,’ multiple etymologies are associated with ramen, and the classic ramen concept has significantly evolved and is still today.

 Origin of Ramen in Japan